Sarokhalid/Simple_Shell_Project/README.md

 ### Introduction

 The shell program is a command-line interpreter that allows users to execute commands and manage a command history.
 This program is implemented in C and provides various functionalities like executing commands, changing directories, and maintaining a command history.
+The program handles both interactive and batch mode. in intractive mode the program waits for user input , reads commands, inserts them into the command history, and executes them,.
+In a batch mode , the program reads commands from files, inserts them into the command history, and executes them.

 ------------------------------------------------------